Impact Story

 Photo: REUTERS/Cheriss May

-To help combat this issue, TrustLaw, the Thomson Reuters Foundation’s global pro bono service, connected the anti-corruption NGO, Transparency International, with the law firm Foley Hoag LLP, to push for new legislation.
+To help combat this issue, TrustLaw, the Thomson Reuters Foundation’s global pro bono service, connected the anti-corruption NGO, Transparency International U.S., with the law firm Foley Hoag LLP, to design and push for new legislation.

-To celebrate this project’s nomination for an Impact Award as part of the 2025 TrustLaw Awards, we caught up with Chistopher Hart, Partner at Foley Hoag LLP and Scott Greytak, Director of Advocacy at Transparency International U.S, to delve deeper into the impact and vision that drives their work forward.
+To celebrate this project’s nomination for an Impact Award as part of the 2025 TrustLaw Awards, we caught up with Christopher Hart, Partner at Foley Hoag LLP and Scott Greytak, Deputy Executive Director at Transparency International U.S., to delve deeper into the impact and vision that drives their work forward.

 What challenge were you facing?